miferreiro/bdpar/README.md

 is necessary to create a class that inherits from *PipeGeneric* and implements the new functionality within the *pipe* method.
-In the case of using *Pipes* by default, you can consult more information in the package documentation through the command ?Bdpa4R.
+In the case of using *Pipes* by default, you can consult more information in the package documentation through the command ?bdpar.

 </div>